Kolmannskuppe and the diamond fever

 It was not until 1983 that the South African mandate government decided to save Kolmanskoop from its final demise as a unique testimony to the past.
 Some of the dilapidated buildings were restored, the former concert hall, bowling alley and gymnasium were renovated and the site was made accessible to tourists.

-Visitors to this site can still imagine themselves in the exciting times of diamond fever in Namibia at the beginning of the last century.
+Visitors to the site can still imagine themselves in the exciting times of diamond fever in Namibia at the beginning of the last century.

 Information: